Friday, December 25, 2009

 As I've said before, my life changed after that accident.
 My grades in seminary to that point had been, at best, average, and that year had been so miserable that I'd considered dropping out altogether.
 The accident sharpened my focus and priorities.
 That's not to say I became a model student, but I cared more after that about academics and less about what happened at the ping pong table.
 I still slide back from time to time, but I'm not as . . .
 I can't say "wild" because I've never been wild--I'm too inhibited for that--but maybe I'm less distracted than I was.
 I didn't lose my naivety--that came later in Ohio--but I think I finally became an adult.

 I was also pointedly reminded of the goodness of God that day.
-Though this was a high speed collision, nobody was seriously injured.
+Though this was a high-speed collision, nobody was gravely injured.
 My car was totaled, but I didn't have a passenger in my car as I had for much of the day.
 A passenger would almost certainly have been killed on impact.
 So much of what happened could have been so much worse, and it is only by the grace of God that it wasn't worse.
 I usually don't make a big deal about guardian angels, since people like Oprah tend to hijack the concept and make everyone who does a good deed an angel.
 But I can't deny that God set mine to watch over me, and I cannot deny the diligence of that heavenly being on that day.
 God is good.

 Anyway, here are the pictures.
 Above is the picture of the outside of my car.
 She was nearly spotless before the accident.
 Beautiful car, a joy to drive.
 I still miss her.